Couplings and primitives on topological spaces: Introduction

+Proofs of these corollaries will be provided in Section~\ref{sec-pf-cor}.
 A proof of Corollary~\ref{cor-2}, in a special context, is given in \cite[pp.\,528--532]{Mardare2008}, and our proof of Theorem~\ref{thm-main} is inspired by this proof.
 Applying the ideas of \cite{Mardare2008} in order to prove Corollary~\ref{cor-1}, the author realised that the proofs of Corollaries~\ref{cor-1} and~\ref{cor-2} became rather similar, and this was the motivation for finding a context, now stated in Theorem~\ref{thm-main}, from which both corollaries can be derived.